Introduction ↑ Back to top

 Set up payments ↑ Back to top

-In this step, you can select and activate one or more options to accept online payments and offline payments as well.
-All payment gateways offered are free extensions that are automatically installed and activated if selected.
-Some payment gateways require Jetpack and can be deactivated and uninstalled if you later decide to not use them.
+In this step, you can select and activate one or more options to accept online payments and offline payments.
+All payments extensions are free and we automatically install and activate them upon selection.

 There are a few possible scenarios, depending on where your store is located and the information you provided during the store profiler.